Andreas Gryphius Theatre in Głogów: Destruction, reconstruction plans and reconstruction

 In 2014, the city authorities announced a contest for the preparation of "architectural and urban planning concepts for the reconstruction and extension of the former Municipal Theatre for the needs of a music school in Głogów together with the development of the Market Square in the Old Town in Głogów".
 Within the deadline required by the terms of the competition, the contracting entity received 17 projects, most of which envisaged the reconstruction of the external structures of the theater building and the construction of a modernist building connected to it in the immediate vicinity.
-According to the results of the contest announced on September 5, 2014, the jury singled out five submitted works, and the authors of four of them were additionally awarded cash prizes (two amounting to PLN 20,000 each and the another two amounting to PLN 5,000 each).
+According to the results of the contest announced on September 5, 2014, the jury singled out five submitted works, and the authors of four of them were additionally awarded cash prizes (two amounting to PLN 20,000 each and the other two amounting to PLN 5,000 each).
 Over the following years, none of the awarded projects were implemented.

 The authorities of Głogów finally prepared their own project, which included rebuilding the Andreas Gryphius theater to its pre-World War II condition for use as a branch of the Municipal Cultural Centre, where concerts and performances, as well as conferences, were to be held.
 On 14 July 2017, the Mayor of Głogów Rafael Rokaszewicz signed a contract for the reconstruction of the theater and the tenement house belonging to it with the president of the company "Pre-Fabrykat" from Karpacz, Stanisław Tomkiewicz, and by the end of the month construction work on the building began.
 The town budget allocated 15 million zlotys for the reconstruction, additionally, the municipality received 5 million zlotys from EU funds.
 During the construction works, the preserved original elements and architectural details were restored and conserved.
 Moreover, the non-existing elements and plasterwork on the eastern, southern and northern elevations were reconstructed including the original color.

 On 9 September 2019, a copy of the bust of Andreas Gryphius (the original survived World War II, but disappeared in 1959 under unexplained circumstances) was placed over the entrance of the rebuilt theater building with the help of a crane.
 The cost of making the copy, including its installation, was 50,000 zloty.
 On 21 November 2019, between 12 and 5 p.m., the rebuilt theater was opened to the public (4.7 thousand people visited it at the time), and on 22 November an opening ceremony was held, which was preceded by a performance of the premiere play Piast, based on the text by the theater's patron Andreas Gryphius, directed by Robert Czechowski, with Jan Peszek in the lead role and the participation of actors from the Lubuski Theater and the amateur Głogów One Bridge Theater.
 According to preliminary calculations made by the local authorities at that time, the annual cost of maintaining the building was to be around 900 thousand zloty, and the annual subsidy for the facility's manager, the Municipal Cultural Centre, was to be around 600 thousand zloty.